Ariamelon/Galia/README.md

 USB-C breakout board.

 ## Disclaimer
-This board is licensed under CC BY 4.0 and runs [QMK Firmware](https://qmk.fm/).
+This board is licensed under CC BY 4.0.
 ## Key Features
 * Full ESD protection for data lines and VBUS.
 * Has two buttons for reset functionality, one of which is connected to ground for earthing the chassis.